 Note: In all columns of the top panel, the dependent variable is the expected profit of the chosen investment option.
 Columns (1), (2) and (3) present results for the bottom, middle, and top terciles of the heterogeneity variable respectively.
 Columns (4) and (5) present results from the sub-sample with below- and above-median values respectively.
 ET and DT represent indicator variables for the equity and debt contracts respectively, with the reported coefficient estimate representing the average expected profit of investment options chosen under each treatment, relative to the control group (represented by the coefficient on the constant).
-Standard errors are clustered at the individual level and are reported in parentheses below each coefficient estimate. p<0.001, p<0.05, p<0.10.
+Standard errors are clustered at the individual level and are reported in parentheses below each coefficient estimate.

+p<0.001, p<0.05, p<0.10.
 The bottom panel presents the results from the heterogeneity analysis graphically, with each point indicating the total risk taken under each treatment contract, with 90% confidence intervals shown around each point estimate.

-25 for those with above-median risk aversion (both statistically significant at the 1% level).
-The joint specification in column (4), which includes all individuals, confirms that the equity treatment differentially affected the most risk-averse individuals (p-value for the test of equivalence between $ET_i Tercile3$ and $DT_i Tercile3$ is 0.003).
-The joint specification in column (7), using the median split, reveals a marginally insignificant differential effect (p-value of 0.103).
+The joint specification in column (4), which includes all individuals, confirms that the equity treatment differentially affected the most risk-averse individuals (p-value for the test of equivalence between $ET_iTercile3$ and $DT_iTercile3$ is 0.003).
+However, a similar test in column (7), using the median split, is not statistically significant.